Board of Directors

 She is the founder and Program Coordinator of the Young Womyn’s Leadership Program (YWLP), which seeks to provide a safe space for young womyn that supports the development of healthy coping skills, enhanced self esteem and increases their intellectual, civic, and social skills.
 She inititaed the first young womyn’s flag football team in New Orleans East.
 At VAYLA, Huong is also responsible for VAYLA’s cultural programming, which sustains VAYLA’s mission of cultural enrichment and serves as a mechanism to recruit new members and develop them as leaders.
 The coordinator also collaborates with the Administrative Director on VAYLA’s payroll and financial management.

 Huong was awarded the 2009 Service Leader/Youth Ally Change Maker Award from the Gulf South Youth Action Corps and she was also the 2nd Runner Up in the 2009 ASPIRE Outstanding Woman of the Year Award.
 From VAYLA, she received the ‘Most Valuable Player – Womyn’s Flag Football Award’ in July 2009 and the ‘Seeds of Hope Award’ in May 2011.

-Huong enjoys sharing her favorites, pomegranates and kale chips, with the young people.
+Huong enjoys sharing her food favorites, pomegranates and homemade kale chips, with the young people.